Skip to main content

 Qodo v2 introduces a unified platform architecture that expands and restructures capabilities previously available in Qodo v1.
 As the platform evolves across v2.x releases, features may be enhanced, consolidated, or redesigned to support a more scalable and integrated experience.
 This guide focuses on feature mappings, deprecations, and required migration guidance for existing functionality.
-For new capabilities introduced in Qodo 2.x that did not exist in Qodo v1, refer to the What's Newarrow-up-right.
+For new capabilities introduced in Qodo 2.x that did not exist in Qodo v1, refer to the What’s New .

 General